mwa28/DataConsult-Testing/test/README.md

-# DataConsult-Testing
+# Unit Testing using QUnit
-Web Testing Modules for https://msp.dcgroup.com
+To view the testing results, it is enough to run the qunit.html file